en3wton/4-in-a-row/README.md

 Should be easy for apache also.

 ## Docker
-You must build the binary before building the container.
+To install:

+    docker run \
+    -d \
+    --name connect4 \
+    -p 8292:8292 \
+    --restart unless-stopped \
+    en3wton/connect4
-Port 8292 in the container needs to be published.
+Port 8292 in the container must be published.